 If you browse to a map of Germany and zoom in on its central eastern border, you’ll see a small dark green patch.
 This region is Saxon Switzerland National Park, one of Germany’s 16 national parks.
 Straddling the German/Czech border, the park is almost evenly divided between the two countries with about 90 square kilometers of it falling in Germany and the remaining 79 km² in the Czech Republic, where it’s known as Bohemian Switzerland National Park.
 The two countries work together to manage and protect the entire region of sandstone cliffs, steep canyons, and heavily forested slopes.

+Paid parking is available for visitors not far from Bastei Bridge.
+A short and easy walk from the parking area leads directly to the scenic Bastei Bridge.
 Probably the most-visited single site in the entire park, the stone bridge now links the “mainland” – with its hotel, restaurant, and gift shop selling glass art – to an outcropping of vertical rocks where the 18th-century Neurathen Castle once stood.

 In 1851, the original wooden bridge was replaced by the current arched bridge of sandstone, the same soft stone that makes up the Bastei and its strange rock formations.

-Spread out far below, we could see the Elbe River, villages dotting its banks, the flat-topped Lilienstein where another castle once stood, and in the far distance, the outline of Königstein Fortress.
-Despite the chill that had set in as the day grew late, the windy gusts buffeting our viewpoint were surprisingly warm, like sea breezes on a summer day.
-Disappointed that overnight tent camping isn’t allowed in the park.
+If you’re like us and love camping, you’ll be disappointed to know that overnight tent camping isn’t allowed in the park.
 With over two million visitors a year, clearly park officials can’t simply allow every Joe Schmo to throw down a home for the night wherever they like.
-But it would be so incredible to sleep like a castle in the clouds and wake to the sunrise over the Elbe.
+It would be so incredible to sleep like a castle in the clouds and wake to the sunrise over the Elbe.

-- Dogs are allowed in the national park on leash.
+Dogs are allowed in the national park on leash.

-- Pay parking is available in two lots very near Bastei Rock in the northern section of the park for a flat rate of €3.
+Pay parking is available in two lots very near Bastei Rock in the northern section of the park for a flat rate of €3.

-- If the parking lots near Bastei are full, a larger parking area is available near the turn off from Hohnsteiner Str. (see map below).
+If the parking lots near Bastei are full, a larger parking area is available near the turn off from Hohnsteiner Str. (see map below).
 From there, you can catch a shuttle bus to Bastei or walk the 3.5 km through mostly flat, open fields.